 Then, a strange thing happened, after a short pause.
 Somebody, another soldier, broke the awkward silence.
-He brought up a topic that had been hashed, re-hashed and double hashed before, thus breaking the cycle, repairing the tear, getting the earth spinning again.
-The clock had been reset, to the beginning of conversation.
-It was then I realized that conversation had a ying/yang quality to it with no beginning or end, just infinite continuation.
+He brought up a topic that had been hashed, re-hashed and double hashed before, thus breaking the cycle, repairing the tear, and getting the earth spinning again.
+The clock had been reset, to the beginning of the conversation.
+It was then I realized that conversation had a yin/yang quality to it with no beginning or end, just infinite continuation.

 Then I went to chow…